Skip to content

 • Presence — online/offline status (60-second TTL, auto-expires)

-These are still replicated across the cluster for consistency, but they’re reconstructed automatically if lost.
+This state is replicated across the NATS cluster for consistency, but it is reconstructed automatically if lost.

 Disable embedded NATS and point Chatto at your cluster: